Detailed development application information is available on the City of Toronto website: Application Information Centre

 |

-Developments approved by the city or province are noted with a green circle.
-Proposed projects that are actively part of the planning process are noted with a yellow circle.
-Ontario Government building projects are noted with a blue circle. |
+Developments approved by the city are noted with a green house.
+Proposed projects that are actively part of the planning process are noted with a yellow building.
+Ontario Government building projects are noted with a blue star.
+Developments adjacent to the Bay Cloverhill neighbourhood are noted with a purple marker.
+Details available on the City's Application Information Centre (see link at top of page). |

 In 2022, two condominium buildings were completed adjacent to the Bay Cloverhill neighbourhood, Teahouse at 501 Yonge Street and Gloucester on Yonge (formerly Clover) at 595 Yonge Street.